cppservergit/apiserver-odbc/README.md

 </script>
 ```

-Now double-click on the file to open it in the browser, and press `shift+ctrl+i` to open de developer tools, the console in particular, refresh the page several times and watch the results.
+Now double-click on the file to open it in the browser, and press `Shift + Ctrl + i` to open de developer tools, the console in particular, refresh the page several times and watch the results.
 The `call_api()` function is a very handy testing tool that you can use as the base code to invoke your APIs or to use a page like this for quickly unit-testing your APIs, it is far less cumbersome than using CURL alone and you can take advantage of the browser's developer tools.

 If you check you API-Server++ terminal you will see some log entries like these: